-- Work period means a calendar month for which your employer must make a contribution to UNITE HERE HEALTH on your behalf, including any payments you are required to make for your share of your coverage. - Lag period means the 2-calendar-month period between the end of a work period and the beginning of the corresponding coverage period. - Coverage period means the calendar month you get coverage for benefits (based on the related work period).
+- Work period means a calendar month for which your employer must make a contribution to UNITE HERE HEALTH on your behalf and during which you are credited with at least: - > 15 days of work for Class I benefits, or - > 8 days but not more than 14 days for Class II benefits. - Lag period means the 2-calendar-month period between the end of a work period and the beginning of the corresponding coverage period. - Coverage period means the calendar month you get coverage for benefits (based on the related work period).

-Example-Continuing Eligibility
+Example - Continuing Eligibility

 Work Period Lag Period Coverage Period

+August September and October November

 September October and November December

 October November and December January

-November December and January February